Invertisment/conjure-clj-additions-cider-nrepl-mw/README.md

 These functions are provided to interact with nREPL session that will run the tests:
 ```
+:CcaNreplLoadTestMiddleware   // Loads nREPL test middleware into the REPL (has to be done at least once per new REPL)
 :CcaNreplRunTestsInTestNs     // Run tests from test ns regardless if you're in test or in main ns
 :CcaNreplRunCurrentTest       // Run testsuite under the cursor
 :CcaNreplJumpToFailingCljTest // Jump to first failed test